rswiftoffice/raid-swe-challenge/README.md

 2. A public github repository containing the source code.
 If you wish, you may keep the repository private and grant read access to the interview panel.

+3. a README file within your repository containing a list of the user stories you implemented.

 ## User Stories

 You are required to develop a full stack web application to serve as a Point of Sales application for an online fruits store.
 The application will have two user personas; a customer and a store owner.